 This overview was supposed to give you the basic idea of a complete HVAC system so that you understand our explanation.

-How Many Return Air Vents Do I Need?
+How Many Return Air Vents Are Ideal In a House?

 Back when contractors first installed central air conditioning units, they used to put a big return air vent at the center.
 This wasn’t efficient at all.